segmentio/segment-docs/src/connections/destinations/catalog/actions-friendbuy-web/index.md

 ## Getting started

 > info ""
-> ** Note**: Please contact your Onboarding & Implementation Representative or email support@friendbuy.com if you are interested in setting up the integration.
+> ** Note**: Please contact your Onboarding & Implementation Representative or email support@friendbuy.com to set up Friendbuy's Segment integration.

-You must have already installed Segment's Analytics.js 2.0 on your site.
+Before you start, you must have Segment's Analytics.js 2.0 installed on your site.
 See [Segment's documentation](https://segment.com/docs/connections/sources/catalog/libraries/website/javascript/quickstart/) for instructions.

-1. First find your Friendbuy Merchant ID, the unique [UUID](https://en.wikipedia.org/wiki/Universally_unique_identifier) that Friendbuy uses to identify your account.
-You can find your Merchant ID by [logging in to your Friendbuy account](https://retailer.friendbuy.io/) and visiting the **Developer Center** > **Friendbuy Code** page.
+1. Find your Friendbuy Merchant ID, a unique [UUID](https://en.wikipedia.org/wiki/Universally_unique_identifier) that Friendbuy uses to identify your account.
+[Log in to your Friendbuy account](https://retailer.friendbuy.io/) and visit the **Developer Center** > **Friendbuy Code** page to locate your Merchant ID.
 2. From the Segment web app, click **Catalog**, then click **Destinations**.
-3. Filter the destinations on "Friendbuy" in the Catalog and select **Friendbuy Web Device Mode (Actions)**.
-Click the **Configure Friendbuy Web Device Mode (Actions)** button to start configuring the Friendbuy destination, and choose which of your sources to connect the destination to.
+3. Filter the destinations on Friendbuy in the Catalog and select **Friendbuy Web Device Mode (Actions)**.
+Click **Configure Friendbuy Web Device Mode (Actions)** to configure the Friendbuy destination, and choose which of your sources to connect the destination to.
-4. Give the destination a name, and choose to fill in the settings manually.
+4. Give the destination a name, and fill in the settings manually.
-5. On the **Basic Settings** page enter the Merchant ID value that you found in step 1, and click **Save Changes**.
+5. On the **Basic Settings** page enter your Merchant ID value from step one, and click **Save Changes**.
 6. Select the **Mappings** tab.
-You will find that a number of pre-built mappings have been automatically configured for you that map standard events defined in the [Segment Spec](https://segment.com/docs/connections/spec/) to their equivalent Friendbuy events.
+You'll find that a number of pre-built mappings have been automatically configured for you that map standard events defined in the [Segment Spec](https://segment.com/docs/connections/spec/) to their equivalent Friendbuy events.
 (See below.)
-You can disable events that you do not use or edit the field mappings of the pre-built mappings.
+You can disable events that you don't use or edit the field mappings of the pre-built mappings.
-7. After you have finished configuring the destination be sure to go back to the **Settings** tab and enable it.
+7. After you configure the destination, enable it from the **Settings** tab.

 ## Pre-built mappings

-By default a new Friendbuy Web Mode (Actions) Destination will come with the following mappings.
+By default a Friendbuy Web Mode (Actions) Destination comes with the following mappings.

 | Mapping Name   | Trigger                                   | Friendbuy Action |
 |----------------|-------------------------------------------|------------------|